Mister-Man7/SprotifyXMusic/readme.md

 ## ❣️ Show Your Support

-Love YukkiMusic?
+Love SprotifyXMusic?
 Here's how you can help:

 - ⭐ [**Star the SprotifyXMusic Project**](https://github.com/Mister-Man7/SprotifyXMusic).